What Is A Target Audience, And Why Is It So Important?

-It is also more cost-effective to refine your audience, because your campaigns are run on a smaller, more focused scale and budget.
+It is also more cost-effective to refine your audience because your campaigns are run on a smaller, more focused scale and budget.

 How To Define A Target Audience.

-The best place to start is by thinking about the specific needs your product or service fulfills.
+The best place to start is by thinking about the specific needs your product or service fulfils.
 If your product is very general in nature less market research is needed because most people use it.
 However, if the audience is more specific it’s important to gather data about your customers so you can narrow-focus.